tdavis6/guiWhiteElephantNumberDistributer/README.md

 emails it to them, option 4 clears the entire database, option 5 reprints the selections to the console, and option 6 exits the program.

 When option 1 is selected, the GUI will open in a full screen window.
 Please press escape to exit the window.
+When back in the terminal, press enter to be able to select a new option.

 config.json and data.db will be generated on the first run.